 CELPIP stands for Canadian English Language Proficiency Index Program, and IELTS stands for International English Language Testing System.
 Both tests are designed to assess English language proficiency, are both tests are used for study, work and immigration, although the CELPIP was specifically conceived for Canadian English assessment.
 The CELPIP is very useful for people who want to acquire permanent residency in Canada or citizenship.

-Format, Focus and Score breakdown
+CELPIP vs IELTS: Format, Focus and Score Breakdown

 One crucial difference between the two exams is that CELPIP is an entirely computer-based test.
 All components of the test are delivered by computer.
 In IELTS, by contrast, the Reading, Writing and Listening sections are paper based, and the Speaking Test is done in person.